pinalikefruit/pinalikefruit.github.io/index.md

 ---
 layout: default
 ---
-## DeFi Attack Vectors - Top 10 by Risk
+## The Top 10 Attack Vectors - by Risk

-This is a breakdown of the top DeFi attack vectors by funds lost.
-Select a year to view the corresponding data.
-Articles are unlocked weekly.

-<a href="https://newsletter.blockthreat.io/" target="_blank" rel="noopener noreferrer" class="btn">Inspired by BlockThreat.io</a>
+A constantly updated guide that compiles best practices from security experts for **developers** in one place, helping them avoid attacks.

 <ul class="tab-nav">